 While serving is sometimes viewed as not a “real” job (usually by people who have never worked in the restaurant industry), the opposite is true; from remembering countless orders and modifications to keeping up with restaurant POS technology, there are many skills needed to become a good server.
 The gig has a reputation for being temporary, but there are plenty of people who make a career out of it and do well for themselves.

-While working for tips can sometimes be frustrating, overall the amount you make is largely in your control since there are proven things you can do to get more tips as a waiter or waitress.
+While working for tips can sometimes be frustrating, there are things entirely in your control that you can do to get more tips as a waiter or waitress.